 Proposed improvements for cycling & walking between Frodsham & Helsby.

-CNC welcomes the Council’s recognition of the need and plans to improve the safety of the A56 between Helsby and Frodsham.
+CNC welcomes the Council’s recognition of the need and plans to improve the safety of the A56 between Helsby and Frodsham as described in a smart survey which has now closed and resulted in a succesful outcome.
 This is the first step in the Local Cycling and Walking Infrastructure plan to create a continuous route for residents of all ages to be able to cycle or walk safely between the Halton border and Helsby.
-See Newsflash: 23rd June 2020.

 They are described in Section 3 of the CWaC questionnaire and in the Engineering design.
-(Click on this link to view the plan in a detailed drawing, as shown below.)
+In summary the main improvements include:

 - Widened footpath on the A56 by Castle Park

 - A new Toucan crossing for cyclists & pedestrians at Helsby HS